Invesco Perpetual UK Smaller Co's Investment Trust Plc - Transaction in Own Shares

 Headline: Purchase of Own Securities

-Invesco Perpetual UK Smaller Companies Investment Trust plc announces that on 27 November 2024, it repurchased 5,350 ordinary shares of 20p each ('ordinary shares') at a price of 399.158879p per share, to be held as Treasury Shares.
+Invesco Perpetual UK Smaller Companies Investment Trust plc announces that on 28 November 2024, it repurchased 8,500 ordinary shares of 20p each ('ordinary shares') at a price of 399.955294p per share, to be held as Treasury Shares.

 For further information, please contact: